davidm/lua-mbuild/README.txt

   This will compile files "t1.c" and "t2.c" and then link them into a program "t".
-  Inputs and outputs must be listed explicitly (although there are ways to avoid this as discussed later below).
+  Inputs and outputs must be listed explicitly (although there are ways to implicitly infer them as discussed later below).

   If you rerun program, nothing will happen.
 If you edit a dependency and rerun the program, the necessary files will be rebuilt.
-Checksums will be stored in a temporary file called ".deps" (like in fabricate).
+Checksums will be stored in a temporary file called ".deps" (like in fabricate [1]).

   You could write wrapper commands that avoid the duplication, like perhaps